 Biobank Disease Challenge

-Partners HealthCare is hosting a "Biobank Disease Challenge," an articial intelligence and machine learning data analytics competition and it is open to researchers across the United States.
+Partners HealthCare hosted the first "Biobank Disease Challenge," an artificial intelligence and machine learning data analytics competition that was open to researchers across the United States.

-The goal of this competition is to enable major translational data science players to leverage the Partners HealthCare Biobank in order to develop better phenotypic algorithms for clinical and basic research.
+The goal was to enable major translational data science players to leverage the Partners HealthCare Biobank in order to develop better phenotypic algorithms for clinical and basic research.

 The Partners HealthCare Biobank is an enterprise-wide initiative whose goal is to provide a foundation for the next generation of translational research studies of genotype, environment, gene-environment interaction, biomarker and family history associations with disease phenotypes (Karlson, 2016).
 The Biobank has leveraged in-person and electronic recruitment methods to enroll over 80,000 participants since 2010.
 All participants in the Biobank have their electronic health record (EHR) data linked to biospecimens, genotype data and self-reported health survey information (Gainer, 2016).
 The data is aggregated into an i2b2 environment called the Biobank Portal to facilitate querying and analysis in a web user interface and data backend (Murphy, 2010).